 The IRS grants a one-time, 30-day extension.
 You must request more time in writing via e-file or letter.

-If you reported your taxes using an ITIN in lieu of a Social Security Number, the outcome on an IRS audit shouldn’t differ from that of an audit to someone with an SSN.
+If you reported your taxes using an ITIN in lieu of a Social Security Number, the outcome of an IRS audit shouldn’t differ from that of an audit to someone with an SSN.
 Your ITIN allows you to legally report income and expenses and take qualified deductions without having a social security number.

-As long as you submit legitimate expenses, pay taxes, file your tax return on time, and you don’t use business funds to pay for personal expenses or fail to declare multiple income sources, you’re in good shape.
+As long as you submit legitimate expenses, pay taxes, file your tax return on time, and don’t use business funds to pay for personal expenses or fail to declare multiple income sources, you’re in good shape.
 Additionally, keeping good records of your expenses should be a top priority.
 Even if you’re audited, you’ll sail through just fine.

 Camino Financial can help you stay on top of other concerns like these you may have.
 We publish a weekly newsletter that includes tips and timely articles like this one to help you grow your business.